Background

 10 Regions, 10 Committees

-The Regional Workforce Development Committees are a collaborative project between NLWIC and the Department of Immigration, Population Growth and Skills (IPGS).
-Each Committee includes the participation of the following government entities at the regional level:
+The Regional Workforce Development Committees was a collaborative project between NLWIC and the Department of Immigration, Population Growth and Skills (IPGS), now renamed the Department of Jobs, Immigration and Growth (JIG).
+Each Committee included the participation of the following provincial and federal government entities at the regional level:

 - The Department of Industry, Energy and Technology